jtipsn/jamnat-github.io/index.md

 - Visit [GitHub.com](https://github.com) - use your UoA email to sign up if you haven't already.
 When signing up skip all the set up for now.

 ### 1.2 Install Git on Your Computer
-- Go to [Git's download page](https://git-scm.com/downloads) and download the appropriate version for your operating system.
+- Go to [Git's download page](https://git-scm.com/downloads) and download the version for your operating system.
 - Follow the installation instructions.
-Choose the default options on everything and install
+Choose the default options on everything!

 ---

 ## Step 2: Clone the Repository

 ### 2.1 Create a Directory for Your Project
-1. Open the terminal (command line) on your computer.
+1. Find and Open the App `Git bash` in the windows search bar
-2. Navigate to where you want to create your project folder using the `cd` command: cd <path-to-your-folder>
+2. Navigate to where you want to create your project folder using the `cd` command: cd <path-to-your-folder> git bash by default goes to the user profile.

-sql
-Copy
 3. Create a new directory for your project: mkdir my-first-repo cd my-first-repo

-vbnet
-Copy

 ### 2.2 Clone the Repository from GitHub
 Now, you'll clone the GitHub repository to your local machine: